 The Coachella Valley Planning Area is defined, for the purposes of this Plan, as the desert portion of Riverside County in the Salton Sea Air Basin (SSAB), and is part of the South Coast AQMD, which also includes the Basin.
 The Coachella Valley is the most populated area in this desert region, which encompasses several communities, including Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, Coachella, Thermal, and Mecca.
 In February 2020, the U.S. EPA reclassified Coachella Valley to an extreme nonattainment area from a severe-15 nonattainment area for the 1997 8-hour ozone NAAQS.
 As a result, the new attainment deadline for the region is June 15, 2024, 20 years from the date of the original designation, which requires an attainment demonstration in 2023.
-In this attainment year of 2023 to demonstrate that the Coachella Valley will attain the 1997 8-hour ozone standard in 2023.
+In this attainment demonstration, ozone concentrations are simulated for the 2018 base year and the future attainment year of 2023 to demonstrate that the Coachella Valley will attain the 1997 8-hour ozone standard in 2023.